Why You Don't Need to Prove Your Worth

 4 Steps to Build Your Self-Worth:

 Step 1 – Raise Your Awareness: Identify how low self-worth shows up for you and in what areas of your life.
-It can help to also identify what you say to yourself when you feel “not enough,” including any messages you have internalized from the larger culture, your family, and relationships.
+It can also help to identify what you say to yourself when you feel “not enough,” including any messages you have internalized from the larger culture, your family, and relationships.
 (You can read examples of low self-worth in relationships here.)

-Now, I’m helping others redefine and reclaim their worth too.
+Now, I’m helping others redefine and reclaim their worth, too.
 We peel back the messages and heal the wounds that have covered up the truth that you are valuable, no matter what!

-Marci Payne, MA, LPC
+Author: Marci Payne, MA, LPC, LCPC

 Previous